 The goal of security testing is to identify the threats to the system and measure its potential vulnerabilities.
 It also helps in detecting all possible security risks in the system and help developers in fixing these problems through coding.

 THE IMPORTANCE OF WEB APPLICATION SECURITY TESTING

 Today, millions of web applications exist to make our lives easier and much more interesting.
-We can shop online, pay bills, chat with friends and relatives, or communicate with people all over the world who have the same hobbies and interests as ours.
-Web application makes us believe what we imagine can everything happen on the web.
+We can shop online, pay the bills, chat with friends and relatives, or communicate with people all over the world who have the same hobbies and interests as ours.
+Web applications make us believe that whatever we imagine can happen on the web.